github/docs/CONTRIBUTING.md

 **We do not currently accept contributions for translated content**, but we hope to in the future.

+Until we do, to report bugs in the translations, please [Contact support](https://support.github.com/contact).

 ### :balance_scale: Site Policy
 GitHub's site policies are published on docs.github.com, too!